ismayc/ismayc.github.io/teaching/README.md

 - [ ] Write a list of technical terms, jargon, and acronyms that will be used in the course and define them as well.

+- R package: A collection of functions, data, and documentation, bundled together to provide specific functionalities in R.
+- R script: A file containing R code, typically with a .R extension.
+0 R Markdown: A file format that combines R code and Markdown, a lightweight markup language, to create dynamic reports and documents.
+- Namespace: A way to organize and control the scope of names and functions within a package.
+- R Functions: Reusable pieces of code that perform specific tasks in R.
+- R Objects: Data structures used in R, such as vectors, matrices, lists, and data frames.
+- DESCRIPTION file: A metadata file that provides information about the package, such as the package name, version, author, and dependencies.
+- NAMESPACE file: A file that specifies the functions and objects exported by a package and the packages it depends on.
+- Roxygen2: A package that allows for in-line documentation of R code, generating Rd (R Documentation) files from comments.
+- Rd: R Documentation files, containing help pages for R functions and data sets.
+- `devtools::check()`: A command to verify the quality and compatibility of an R package, checking for errors and adherence to CRAN policies.
+- `devtools::build()`: A command to create a source package from the package source directory.
+- `devtools::install()`: A command to install an R package from its source package.
+- Unit testing: A process that involves testing individual functions or components of a package to ensure they work as expected.
+- testthat: An R package that provides a framework for writing and running unit tests.
+- Continuous Integration (CI): A practice in software development where code changes are frequently integrated into a shared repository, with automated testing and building to ensure the software remains stable and functional.
+- vignette: A long-form guide or tutorial included in an R package, often written using R Markdown, that demonstrates how to use the package.
+- LICENSE file: A file specifying the terms under which the package can be used, modified, and distributed.
+- Dependency: A package or software required for another package to function properly.
+Dependencies are usually listed in the DESCRIPTION file.

 > Example from a course on pandas.
 >
 > - Tabular data: data with rows and columns